Saturday, December 11, 2010

 Roy Scheider is again playing his French Connection cop Buddy Russo this time he's called Buddy Manucci.
 Scheider looks like a New York cop with the nose and the attitude, but the rest of the cast is a bunch of stereotypes with names like Rocco and Vincenzo.
 The Seven Ups used a lot of New York actors however D'Antoni seemed not to know how to keep them under control, there is a lot of hamming it up with typical Italian ethnic stereotypes.

 The selling point with The Seven Ups was a big car chase in the middle of the film.
 In the 1970's no self respecting mainstream film could be released without cars chasing each other around.
 As a producer D'Antoni was responsible for starting the trend with Bullitt and The French Connection.
-The Seven Ups has an exciting chase which is also kind of lame.
+The Seven Ups has an exciting chase but is also kind of lame.
 The streets are a little empty and in a couple of shots you can see roped off areas with people standing around watching the filming.
 One scene has lots of skid marks on the road where the stunt driver had clearly been practicing.

 After all this commotion Scheider's car rams into the back of a semi, which is a pretty impressive stunt.
 Incredibly, the only injury Scheider receives is a bloody nose.